kellygracethornton/csc174_test/README.md

 Lab Assignment 04
 19.09.2018

-# Meet the African Leaders of previous Century
+# Meet the African Leaders of the previous Century

 ##Kwame Nkrumah -- 21 September 1909 - 27 April 1972
 Kwame Nkrumah PC was a Ghanaian politician and revolutionary.